cloudfoundry/loggregator-release/README.md

 1. Tail their application logs.
 1. Dump a recent set of application logs (where recent is a configurable number of log packets).
 1. Continually drain their application logs to 3rd party log archive and analysis services.
+1. Access the firehose, which includes the combined stream of logs from all apps, plus metrics data from CF components.

 ### Usage